Professional Context

 💡 Expert Advice & Considerations

-Don't waste your time trying to use AI to generate entire lighting plots from scratch - instead, use it to help you troubleshoot specific problems or optimize existing designs.
+Veterans know to avoid depending on this system to generate entire lighting plots from scratch - instead, use it to help you troubleshoot specific problems or optimize existing designs.

 Advanced Prompt Library